Skip to main content

 Impactful ideation.
 Rapid prototyping.
 Real-world teamwork.
 That’s the NC State Make-A-Thon experience.

-In 2025, winning teams will split $8,000, but the benefits of participating in Make-A-Thon go beyond the prizes.
+In 2025, prize money totals $9,000, but the benefits of participating in Make-A-Thon go beyond the prizes.

 Big ideas require bold thoughts that bridge diverse perspectives.
-Undergraduate and graduate students representing all NC State academic colleges are welcome to apply.
+Undergraduate and graduate students representing all NC State academic colleges are encouraged to apply.

 Make-A-Thon 2025 takes place Thursday, Jan.
 23 – Sunday, Jan.
 26.